chao515737/nearest_analysis_plugin/README.md

 ## License
 This project is licensed under the MIT License – see [LICENSE](./LICENSE) for details.

+## Data Source
+Contains data from the Environmental Protection Agency (EPA), licensed under CC BY 4.0.

 ## Citation

 If you use this software in your research, please cite: